Group exhibition at Kashya Hildebrand Gallery, London

 The Pub Quiz on the 20th of May was lots of fun.
 Thanks to all who turned up.

-A solo show ‘Steps leading to The Current Situation’ is also currently being shown at La Caja Blanca gallery, Spain.
+A solo show ‘Steps leading to The Current Situation’ was at La Caja Blanca gallery, Spain.

 1st April – July 2014